-Samples submitted for analysis need to be accompanied by an Analysis Request Form (ARF) which provides information on the sample and what you need it tested for.
-Please ensure the ARF includes an accurate description of the product being tested (eg Granny Smith Apple, groundwater, wheat grain, rice cracker snacks).
+Samples submitted for analysis need to be accompanied by an Analysis Request Form (ARF) which provides information on the sample and for what tests need performing.
+Please ensure the ARF includes an accurate description of the product that will be tested (e.g. Granny Smith Apple, groundwater, wheat grain, rice cracker snacks).
 If you are testing your product for microbiological and chemistry testing, ideally send two separate samples.
 For allergen testing, a separate sample is required in a double bag, clearly marked with “Allergen Testing” on the outer pack.

 Where can I find the Analysis Request Form (ARF) and how do I fill it out?

 Symbio Laboratories recommends that you speak to the Customer Service Team or your Account Manager to receive a customised ARF form that meets your specific testing requirements.
-A generic ARF form and Terms and Conditions can be downloaded here.
+A generic ARF form and Terms and Conditions are downloadable here.

 What happens when I submit a sample with Symbio Laboratories?

 What is a Sample Receipt Notification (SRN)?